YuzuMin/HololiveEN-GEN1-Takanashi-Kiara-Noises/README.md

 * kiaranoise17 Ok mama
 * kiaranoise18 Goodnight my wife
 * kiaranoise19 A
-* kiaranoise20 I got that from Amelia
+* kiaranoise20 Would you like to suck my nose
 * kiaranoise21 Eh
 * kiaranoise22 Get used to it
 * kiaranoise23 Oh